What is identity?

 For instance, as a European, I grew up thinking of myself as white, because I’m perceived as such in southern Europe and many other parts of the world.

 Not in England.
-At least not by many white British people, who see me as non-white because I have olive skin.
+At least not by many white British people, who see me as non-white because of my olive skin.

 The very word ‘Caucasian’ (a favourite with white supremacists) comes from the Caucasus, a region situated at the border of Asia and Europe.
 Moreover, Western civilisation itself originated in the Mediterranean.